JustinHu1988/My-notes/Code.md

 By the early 1970s, it became possible to use ICs to create an entire computer processor on a single circuit board.

-In November 1971, *Intel 4004*, the first "computer on a chip", or *microprocessor* became available.
+In November 1971, *Intel 4004*, the *first* *microprocessor* became available.
 4004 contained 2300 transistors.

 Beside the number of its transistors, there are three other important characteristics of the 4004.
 These three measures are often used as **standard for comparison among microprocessors**: